 I might once have described my memory as "an iron-clad lockbox" but taking care of a toddler has turned my brain into a swamp.
 So it was hardly surprising that I was out and about for several hours last Thursday before it dawned on me that it was St. Patrick's Day.
 I had vaguely registered that a lot of people seemed to be wearing green but I didn't think much of it.
 It was only after I noticed that grinning leprechauns were leering at me from behind random corners that I finally put it together that it must be St. Patrick's Day.

 It was shortly after this "aha moment" that I spotted these big, gorgeous hunks of Irish soda bread lying around, flaunting their good looks in a local bakery.
 As I was drooling over them, I realized that I actually had no idea what Irish soda bread was...
-I decided to look it up when I got home and (minor miracle!) also managed to remember to do it next time I was in front of a computer.
+I decided to look it up when I got home and (minor miracle!) also managed to remember to do it the next time I was in front of a computer.

 I was particularly drawn to the recipes for sweet Irish soda bread with raisins since "ray-ray" constitute one of my son, Will's main food groups these days.
 He seems to have a hollow leg when it comes to "nature's candy."
 And since that carton of organic buttermilk sitting in the fridge was not getting any younger, I figured, why not give it a shot?

 It did not take long to mix up a batch of dough and get it ready to bake.
-The caraway seeds gave me pause for a moment but then I tossed them in and I sure am glad I did.
+The caraway seeds gave me pause for a moment but then I tossed them in and I am so glad I did.
 The combination of their uniquely tangy, almost floral flavor and the straightforward fruity sweetness of the raisins is not to be missed.

 Soda bread is traditionally baked with a cross cut on top.
 My new blogger friend, Shannon Marie at Forks, Knives & Spades, offers up three possible explanations for the cross: